averagejoeslab/averagejoeslab/docs/research-engineering/getting-started.md

 Experience the complete research cycle by stepping into Frank Rosenblatt's shoes in 1958 as he creates the first learning machine.
 This detailed historical walkthrough shows you exactly how each step of the research process unfolds in practice.

 **What You'll Learn:**
-- **The world of 1958**: Room-sized computers, vacuum tubes, and the birth of AI
+- **The historical context of AI in 1958**: Room-sized computers, vacuum tubes, and the birth of AI
 - **Rosenblatt's curiosity**: "Can we build a machine that learns like a brain?"
 - **Literature review**: Building on [McCulloch-Pitts neurons (1943)](https://www.cs.cmu.edu/~./epxing/Class/10715/reading/McCulloch.and.Pitts.pdf) and [Hebbian learning (1949)](https://pure.mpg.de/rest/items/item_2346268_3/component/file_2346267/content)
 - **The breakthrough hypothesis**: Weighted inputs + error correction = learning